juanpallotta/LPP/README.md

 Where:
 - `lidarAnalysis_PDL0`: Executable file of the L0 module.
 - `../signalTest/Brazil/SPU/20210730/`: Input folder with the raw-lidar files in Licel or Raymetric data format.
 Since Licel files have no defined extension, there is no way to distinguish them from the rest of the files.
-Because of that <u>**it is important that nothing but raw lidar data files must be in this input folder**</u>.
+Because of that, <u>**it is important that nothing but raw lidar data files must be in this input folder**</u>.
 - `../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`: Output path, **including the file name** of the output NetCDF file, in this example `20210730_L0.nc`.
 If the output file needs to be placed in a subfolder, generate it manually before running (in this example `LPP_OUT/`).
 - `../Lidar_Configuration_Files/analysisParameters_PDL0_Brazil.conf`: Configuration file with the variables needed for the merging.

-Be careful if relative path is used: it must be relative to the executable file.
+Be careful, if a relative path is used, it must be relative to the executable file.
 In this example, the executable file is `lidarAnalysis_PDL0` and is in the folder `Lidar_Analysis_L0/`.

 An example of how L0 configuration file should look is seen in the next code: